kefanz/git/README.md

+# Running Time Calculation
-upload file to my github by terminal
+Upload file to my github by terminal
-/n Input the speed and distance
+Input the speed and distance
-/n Calculate running time by python
+Calculate running time by python